fjulian79/wd-broker/doc/ThreatModel.md

 ## System Overview

 `wd-broker` is a user-space daemon responsible for supervising access to the hardware watchdog on embedded Linux systems.
-It listens on a Unix Domain Socket (UDS) for client applications that must:
+It listens on a Unix Domain Socket (UDS) for:

+- Client applications that must:
   - Register themselves with a name and timeout, (if configured) within a given time limit
   - Once registered, periodically ping the broker to prove their fitness
   - Deregister when shutting down cleanly

-If any ..
+  - If any ..
     - active client fails to ping within its declared timeout
     - announced client fails to register within the configured time limit
     .. the broker will stop feeding the hardware watchdog, resulting in a system reboot.

+- Maintenance requests to:
+  - Report the current state and list of registered clients (only available to root)
+  - Unregister requests from registered clients to unregister themselves
+  - Unregister requests from root to unregister any client
+  - Provide a reboot failsafe mode guard system reboot if requested by root

 ## Assumptions

 - Only users in a dedicated group and root can access the Unix socket.
 - It is acceptable for `root` to be able to unregister any client, assuming that root already has full system control.
 This is relevant during development and test scenarios, and acceptable in production as well.
+- It is acceptable for `root` to be able to reboot the system at any time, even if clients are registered. root can do so even without `wd-broker`, so this is not considered a security risk.
 - Clients are responsible for managing their registration state securely.
 - The system assumes the integrity of the operating system and the `wd-clients` group.
 If a member of the `wd-clients` group is compromised, the broker cannot prevent misuse.
 - The system should allow reboots in case of actual application failures (e.g., deadlocks), but resist intentional misuse.